libcell/CQNUBioinformatics/README.md

-# CQNUBioinformatics - The Bioinformatics Course in CQNU
+# CQNUBioinformatics - Bioinformatics Course in CQNU

 **CQNUBioinformatics**: Learning Bioinformatics Curriculum under the Guidance of *Dr*.
 Li